binary42/OpenDDS_SkeletonNodeCpp/README.md

    NOTE: I am learning this as I go along.
 Please consult the OpenDDS manual for further information on utilizing DDS and QoS to best develop your applications: http://www.opendds.org/documentation.html

-   Also, if you clone this repo, use the --recursive flag, otherwise you will not pull doen required submodules.
+   Also, if you clone this repo, use the --recursive flag, otherwise you will not pull down required submodules.

 ##Hard Requirements: